lvoytek/telepathy/README.md

 Remove a user from your telepathy group.
 Removed users will no longer see messages you send in your telepathy channel.
 This command must be run in a telepathy channel to work.

+### listbonds
+usage: /listbonds

+Show a list of people who are in your telepathy group.
+This command must be run in a telepathy channel to work.

 ## Setup